Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You might see pet insurance for your big grey totaling $40 to $60 per month.
 That’s a fair price considering the standard $40 a month most dogs bring.
 However, adding wellness coverage or other extras can increase that cost.

 The Greyhound breed experiences a number of common ailments, ranging from treatable to progressive conditions.
 Those include:

-- Bloating.
+- Bloat.
 The Greyhound’s large, slender figure trends toward a higher risk for this life-threatening condition.

 - Bone cancer.
 This breed faces a steep risk for bone cancer compared to other dogs.

 - Malignant hyperthermia.
 Greys are more susceptible to this life-threatening condition when undergoing anesthesia.

 - Pressure sores.
 Greyhounds don’t have much body fat and need soft spots for resting to prevent sores on their knees, legs or other body parts.

 - Symmetrical lupoid onychodystrophy.
 A claw disease that results in bloody, deformed claws from track racing.